What are the Compliance Guidelines?

 What is surplus lines insurance?

 Surplus lines insurance is a specialized coverage available from certain insurers not licensed in Texas but eligible as a surplus lines carrier.
 These companies may be licensed in another state, but just not in Texas.
-The risk must be rejected by admitted carriers pursuant to Article 981.001 of the Texas Insurance Code.
+The risk typically must be rejected by admitted carriers pursuant to Article 981.001 of the Texas Insurance Code.
 Most risks written in the surplus lines market are distressed, complex, unique, or high-capacity commercial coverages.
 Because they are not licensed in Texas these carriers are not subject to regulation of rate or form, giving them the ability to fit unique situations.
 These carriers do not participate in the Texas Guaranty Fund against their insolvency, but may be some of the largest insurers in the world.

 How is surplus lines insurance sold?